-The service offers an innovative residential recovery service which aims to promote well-being for young people usually aged between 13 and 18 years who are affected by mental health issues.
+The service offers an innovative residential recovery service which aims to promote well-being for young people usually aged between 13 and 18 years who are affected by mental health issues. (please note the images of the house internal and external are of one of our properties)

 Aim: To maximise the strengths of young people affected by mental health issues and to promote well-being in all aspects of their lives.